-Sleeping is one of the great pleasures in life, unless you have bad dreams or nightmares.
+Sleeping is one of the great pleasures in life unless you have bad dreams or nightmares.

 Then it’s pure misery.

 Many people won’t even remember dreaming, and if they do, the details are blurry.
 But it’s true that most of us do dream during sleep, we just don’t remember it.
-We have about 100,000 dreams during the average lifetime, some are predictive and others are just based upon what’s happening in our life.
+We have about 100,000 dreams during the average lifetime, some are predictive and others are just based on what’s happening in our life.

 Statistics say that within five, or perhaps ten minutes of waking up, about 90 percent of your dream is forgotten, unless you write them down or log them in your device right after waking.

 Luckily, a man named Larry Page remembered his dream.
-He was a computer scientists and he woke up from a dream at 23 and wondered if there was a way to download the web and rank webpages by inbound links.
+He was a computer scientist and he woke up from a dream at 23 and wondered if there was a way to download the web and rank webpages by inbound links.
 He went on to become a co-founder of Google!
 Page’s net worth according to Forbes is 52 billion dollars and he’s only 45 years old.
 Talk about making money when you sleep!

-So why can’t you remember your dreams?
+Why can’t you remember your dreams?

 Most people cannot.
 Our brains are trained to forget non-essential facts and most dreams aren’t that special.
-The reality is you remember the bizarre weird dreams don’t you?
+The reality is you remember the bizarre weird dreams, don’t you?
 This is because your brain will remember strange images and facts because they stand out.
-Here are some little known facts about dreaming that you may be interested in.
+Here are some little-known facts about dreaming that you may be interested in.
 If you take exception with something here, just realize I am speaking for the majority of folks, not all of you.

 You might become incapable of movement during a vivid dream.